 Commons Launches Women on the Rise

-The Commons on Champa will kick off new programming this month aimed at supporting the success of women entrepreneurs.
-Women on the Rise is one of the programs designed to elevate the commitment of The Commons to propel the economy forward through growing a culture of innovation and entrepreneurship by helping to remove barriers to underserved communities.
-The monthly series, which begins May 17, will feature intimate conversations with Denver’s female founders, innovators and business leaders.
+The Commons on Champa has kicked off new programming aimed at supporting the success of women entrepreneurs.
+Women on the Rise is one of the programs created by The Commons to propel the economy forward through innovation and entrepreneurship by helping to lower the barriers to underserved communities.
+The monthly series, which began in May will feature intimate conversations with Denver’s female founders, innovators and business leaders.

 “Denver has the fifth highest percentage of women-owned businesses in U.S., but we know that women and minorities often face significant barriers including lack of access to capital, networks and the skills necessary to lead and grow a business,” said Tami Door, president and CEO of the Downtown Denver Partnership and co-founder of The Commons.
 “It’s more important than ever to connect women entrepreneurs to the right resources so that we begin to see higher rates of success in building and growing successful women-owned businesses right here in our center city.”